 The first and most important step is your one-on-one consultation.
 This is where we move from general estimates to a plan tailored specifically for you.
 There’s no standard dose for Botox because everyone is different.
 During your visit, a skilled provider will analyze your facial structure, muscle strength, and discuss the results you’re hoping to achieve.
 They will then recommend the precise number of units needed to create a smooth, refreshed, and natural look.
 This personalized approach ensures you only get what you need for effective, beautiful results, making it the foundation of a successful treatment.

-Breaking Down the Cost Per Unit
+How Is the Cost Per Botox Unit Calculated?

 Botox is typically priced per unit.
 Think of a “unit” as a specific dose of the product.
 The price per unit can vary, generally falling between $10 and $25, depending on the location and the expertise of the provider.
 While it might be tempting to shop around for the lowest price, remember that you’re paying for the skill and experience of the person performing the injection.
 An experienced injector knows exactly where and how to place the product for the best outcome.
 The total cost of your treatment is simply the price per unit multiplied by the number of units you receive.